 I get a lot of mails to ask if I can also repair RAW image files.
 The answer is that I can’t.
 For some people I was able to Extract JPEG files from RAW image files though.
 I use a hex editor for that.
 Some times I do it for free (for a few files), normally I charge the ‘Low Res Preview’ extraction fee (see).

 Update: first public release here.
+This functionality is now included in JPEG-Repair.

 Utility to extract JPEG files from RAW camera files.